bluemetrix-com/ansible-hortonworks/README.md

 ## [Parts](id:parts)

+This fork adds a new script `start.sh` that takes care of the whole process.

-Currently, these playbooks are divided into the following parts:
+The [upstream](https://github.com/hortonworks/ansible-hortonworks) process is divided into the following parts:

 1. **(Optional) Build the Cloud nodes**